arcadiansc/disney_park_reservation_bot/README.md

 Made with Typescript.

+# Prerequisites

+1. Make sure to have node js installed on your machine
+2. (optional) if you would like to work on the project you will need typescript to be installed as well

 # Usage

 1. create an .env file in the directory and enter the following
-2. email
-3. password
+2. npm install in the root directory.
+Make sure puppeteer downloads and installs properly
-4. date (when you would like to go to the parks. format must be YYYY-MM-DD)
+3. Enter email, password, and date(when you would like to go to the parks. format must be YYYY-MM-DD) in the .env file
-5. run the run.sh script
+4. run the run.sh script

 # BUILD